Kylep342/thorcast-server/README.md

 ## Getting started
 - Clone the repo at https://github.com/Kylep342/thorcast.git
-- Set up your own 'config.yml' file in the structure demonstrated in config.yml.example
+- Set up your own 'env.list' file in the structure demonstrated in env.list.example
 - Run `build.sh` to set up the Docker Image

 ## Usage